Best national parks to film Big 5 animals in Kenya

 Lake Nakuru is one of the beautiful national parks in Kenya, with its alkaline lake home to the pink flamingos you also have a great opportunity to film cheetahs, lions, leopards, buffaloes, and rhinos.

 Ol Pejeta Conservancy

 Situated at the foothills of Aberdares National Park and the snowcapped Mt Kenya, Ol Pejeta Conservancy is home to the Big 5 animals including the endangered black and white rhinos.

 Ngare Ndare Forest has an interesting canopy walk and is another place to film the big five animals (buffalo, elephants, lions, leopards, and rhinos) in Kenya.

 Requirements to film Big 5 animals in Kenya

 You will need to get a filming permit from Kenya Film Commission for you to be allowed to film Big 5 animals in Kenya.
-In order to obtain a Filming Permit, one must write a letter requesting for the filming permit and fill an application form which must be accompanied by a copy of the screenplay, a story synopsis and a shooting schedule.
+In order to obtain a Filming Permit, one must write a letter requesting the filming permit and fill out an application form which must be accompanied by a copy of the screenplay, a story synopsis, and a shooting schedule.
 These should be sent to the Film Licensing Officer, Kenya Film Commission.
-Filming permit for features, documentaries, short films, music videos, corporate videos and commercials are issued within minutes of application.
-Applications for TV Series and full length feature films are processed in less than 48 hours (2 to 3 days) of application.
-Contact us at Film crew fixers Uganda we will be able to help you process the filming permissions with the Local Authorities in Kenya.
+Filming permits for features, documentaries, short films, music videos, corporate videos, and commercials are issued within minutes of application.
+Applications for TV Series and full-length feature films are processed in less than 48 hours (2 to 3 days) of application.
+Contact us at Film crew fixers we will be able to help you process the filming permissions with the Local Authorities in Kenya.